da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Background and Related Work

 Distributed arithmetic (DA) is a multiplierless method for implementing the multiplication-accumulation (MAC) operations in hardware by replacing them by shift-and-add (or subtract) operations, which are usually mapped to LUTs on FPGAs.
 The method is particularly useful for applications where extremely low latency and high throughput are required.

-The DA algorithm has been studied in the literature for a long time, and multiple algorithms have been proposed for solving it.
-Many of the existing works focus on the multiple constant multiplication (MCM) problem, which is a special case of CMVM where the variable vector $\vec x$ is of size one, commonly used in finite impulse response (FIR) filters~\cite{hcmvm}, such as~\cite{mmcm,da-fir,fir2,mmcm2,fir,cse-mcm}.
+The DA problem has been studied in the literature for a long time, and multiple algorithms have been proposed for solving it.
+Many of the existing works focus on the multiple constant multiplication (MCM) problem, which is a special case of the CMVM problem where the variable vector $\vec x$ is of size one, commonly used in finite impulse response (FIR) filters~\cite{hcmvm}, such as~\cite{mmcm,da-fir,fir2,mmcm2,fir,cse-mcm}.

 The works ~\cite{hcmvm,scmvm,mcmt,rag-cmvm,pcmvm,mod-cmvm,most-common-cmvm} propose algorithms for the CMVM problem, which is a more general case of the MCM problem. \cite{most-common-cmvm} applies CSE to the CMVM problem by recursively removing the most common two-term subexpression from the problem. \cite{mod-cmvm} uses a similar approach but also takes into account the conflict between the subexpressions.
-In contrast, \cite{rag-cmvm} uses a graph based approach, which transforms subgraphs in the constructed adder tree without increasing the maximum adder depth.
+In contrast, \cite{rag-cmvm} uses a graph based approach, which transforms subgraphs in the constructed adder tree without increasing the maximum adder depth, the longest path counted by the number of adders from the input to the output that can be used as a proxy for latency for the final design.

-Though dated more than a decade, to the best of our knowledge, the state-of-the-art algorithm for implementing a CMVM operation with an adder tree without precision loss is still the \hcmvm algorithm proposed in~\cite{hcmvm}.
+Though dated more than a decade, to the best of our knowledge, the state-of-the-art algorithm for implementing a CMVM operation with an adder tree without precision loss is still the \hcmvm algorithm proposed in $H_\mathrm{CMVM}$~\cite{hcmvm}.
 The algorithm aggressively searches for possible transformations of the CMVM problem into potentially simpler subproblems and evaluates the cost of each using a heuristic similar to \cite{mod-cmvm}.
 The algorithm also supports specifying the maximum allowed adder depth for the generated adder tree by limiting the search phase space.
-However, this algorithm is computationally expensive, which requires $\mathcal{O}(1000)$ CPU-seconds to optimize a random $16\times 16$, 8-bit matrix.
-Moreover, the runtime scaling with respect to ,$N$, the number of non-zero signed digits required to represent the constant matrix, lies between $\mathcal{O}(N^3)$ and $\mathcal{O}(N^3.5)$.
+However, this algorithm is computationally expensive, which requires an order of 1000 CPU-seconds to optimize a random $16\times 16$, 8-bit matrix.
+Moreover, the runtime scaling with respect to $N$, the number of non-zero signed digits required to represent the constant matrix, lies between $\mathcal{O}(N^3)$ and $\mathcal{O}(N^{3.5})$.
 This makes it impractical for optimizing any moderately large matrices used in neural networks.
 In contrast, we propose a new algorithm for optimizing the CMVM problem that achieves resource efficiency comparable to~\cite{hcmvm} while significantly reducing computational cost, making it practical for larger matrices.